 - Considers physical, chemical, and biochemical processes to yield a variety of starch substrates

-- Examines starch-based products including bioethanol, plastics, and composites and their use in various sectors including food and energy
+- Examines starch-based products including bioethanol, plastics, and composites and their use in various sectors including food, materials and energy

 - Covers the valorization of starch as a pillar of the bioeconomy